How to create OKRs and KPIs in 10 logical steps

 Man firing gun at target over his shoulder, using a mirror to see

-Good OKRs provide a clear direction for an organization.
+Good OKRs provide a clear direction for an organisation.
 Once you are up and running, you should find multiple benefits, including...

-1. Simple to explain: Although designing effective OKRs is more complex that they might appear, OKRs and quick and easy to explain and understand, once created.
+1. Simple to explain: Although designing effective OKRs is more complex that it might appear, they are quick and easy to explain and understand once created.

-2. Help build commitment and motivation: With everyone in the team being clear on what personal success looks like, OKRs nurture engagement and clarity.
+2. Build commitment and motivation: With everyone in the team being clear on what personal success looks like, OKRs nurture engagement and clarity.

-3. Focused and aligned: When done right, OKRs ensure that all activity contribute towards the ultimate goals (every one pulls in the same direction), objectives and strategy of the organization.
+3. Focused and aligned goals: When done right, they ensure that all activity contributes toward the ultimate goals, objectives and strategy of the organisation (everyone pulls in the same direction).

-4. Simple to monitor and review: OKRs are quick and simple to review compared with other management methods.
+4. Simple to monitor and review: OKRs are quick and simple to review compared with other goal management frameworks.

 5. Flexible and adaptable: They can be used by teams of all sizes and in a variety of industries.
 This makes them a versatile goal-setting tool that can be applied in a wide range of situations.

-6. Support a culture of accountability: By setting specific, measurable goals, you can hold yourself and your team accountable for making progress towards those goals.
-This can help to create a sense of ownership and responsibility, which can lead to better results and a more engaged team.
+6. Support a culture of accountability: By setting specific, measurable goals, you can hold your team accountable for making progress towards those goals.
+This can help create a sense of ownership and responsibility, which can lead to better results and a more engaged team.

 Diagram showing the relationship between objectives and key results

-1. Align with company strategy: OKRs should be aligned with the overall strategy and goals of the organization.
+1. Aligned with company strategy: OKRs should be aligned with the overall strategy and goals of the organisation.

 2. Specific and measurable: Key results must always be specific and measurable (even if it's just a 'Yes, we have done that'), so that progress can be tracked and evaluated.
 Objectives themselves do not always have to be directly measurable, but must be a clear outcome of the (measurable) key result(s).

-3. Challenging (stretch): OKRs should be tough to achieve.
-A a rule of thumb, you should not expect people and teams to achieve all of their OKRs on plan.
+3. Challenging (a stretch): OKRs should be tough to achieve.
+As a rule of thumb, you should not expect people and teams to achieve all of their planned OKRs.
 If they do, chances are the the agreed OKRs are not challenging enough.

-4. Actionable: OKRs should be actionable, meaning that there should be clear steps that can be taken to achieve the objective.
+4. Actionable: There should be clear steps that can be taken to achieve the objective.

-5. Transparent: OKRs should be transparent, so that everyone in the organization knows what is expected of them and how they can contribute.
+5. Transparent: Everyone in the organisation should know what is expected of them and how they can contribute.

-6. Reviewed regularly: OKRs should be reviewed regularly to ensure that progress is being made and to make any necessary adjustments.
+6. Reviewed regularly: This is to ensure that progress is being made and to make any necessary adjustments.

-Of all the popular goal management methodologies, 99% of guides on OKRs will start talking about SMART goal setting.
+Of all the guides on the OKR methodology, 99% of them will start talking about SMART goals.
 In case you have been living under a rock for the last 20 years, here are the criteria for a SMART goal, target or task...

 • Specific